Pedro de la Gasca

-Pedro de la Gasca (June 1485 – 13 November 1567) was a Spanish bishop, diplomat and the second (acting) viceroy of Peru, from 10 April 10 1547 to 27 January 1550.
+Pedro de la Gasca (June 1485 – 13 November 1567) was a Spanish bishop, diplomat and the second (acting) viceroy of Peru, from 10 April 1547 to 27 January 1550.

+He was known by his renowned political ability in spite of his physical deformity.
+Francis Bacon placed Gasca among the similarly physically challenged Socrates, Agesilaus II and Şehzade Cihangir, and speculated his outstanding character and achievements may have been driven by a need to overcome the poor impression made by his physical shortcomings.

 Biography

 Pedro de la Gasca studied at the University of Salamanca and the University of Alcalá.
-He became a priest and a lawyer, and was known for his intellect.
+He became a priest and a lawyer, and was known for his intellect and his strange body proportions.
+According to William H. Prescott, drawing from Inca Garcilaso de la Vega, Gasca's "countenance was far from comely" and he "was awkward and ill proportioned; for his limbs were too long for his body, — so that when he rode he appeared to be much shorter than he really was."
 In 1542 he was negotiator for Emperor Charles V in discussions with the pope and King Henry VIII, a position requiring great diplomatic skill.

-Gonzalo Pizarro, brother of Francisco Pizarro, the conqueror of Peru, rose in revolt, killed viceroy Blasco Núñez Vela in battle in 1546, and attempted to have himself crowned king.
+Gonzalo Pizarro, brother of Francisco Pizarro, the conqueror of Peru, rose in revolt due to the implementation of the New Laws which offered the natives protection from exploitation by the conquistadors, killed viceroy Blasco Núñez Vela in battle in 1546, took control of the Viceroyalty of Peru, and attempted to have himself crowned king.
 The Emperor, recovering from a ruinous war, was unable to send an army against Pizarro.
 Instead, he commissioned La Gasca to restore the peace, naming him president of the Audiencia and providing him with unlimited authority to punish and pardon the rebels.

 La Gasca sailed from Spain in May 1546, without troops or money.
 Two Dominican priests and a few servants made up his party.

 He arrived in Panama, representing himself as a peacemaker charged only with reestablishing justice and granting a general amnesty.
 La Gasca suggested that if he were unable to fulfill his offices, a royal fleet of 40 ships and 15,000 men was preparing to sail from Seville in June to restore the peace in Peru by more forceful methods.
 Pizarro's fleet was stationed in Panama, and La Gasca's diplomatic skills soon converted Pizarro's officers to La Gasca's cause.